kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 I also looked at the summary outcomes for all directors for these metrics.
 This analysis revealed that 75% of the directors with the highest average profit and 21% of the directors with the highest average ROI have appeared in less than 4 movies, and therefore won’t appear in the previous analysis.

 **Recommendation**
-While the studio should aim to work with directors with a track record of financial success to seek out consistent profit, the most profitable directors, and those whose movies have the highest ROIs, can often be up-and-coming directors.
-The studio should look for opportunities to engage with aspiring directors.
+While the studio should aim to work with directors with a track record of financial success in order to seek out consistent profit, the most profitable directors, and those whose movies have the highest ROIs, are can often be up-and-coming directors.
+Therefore, the studio should not ignore new talent and should gather more data on inexperienced directors.
+Potential data points include:

-Further analysis is needed to determine determinants of success for up-and-coming directors.
+* Experience directing non-movie projects (such as TV shows or music videos)
+* Experience working as a producer, writer, camera operator, or in another production-oriented role on a movie or non-movie projects

 ## Genre analysis
 How do financial outcomes differ by genre?
 Which genres are most successful?